mathieuaubry/paintingTo3D/README.md

 - [CAD model of Trevi fountain]().
 - [PMVS model of san marco square]().

+The paintings we used to test our method are available [here](http://www.di.ens.fr/willow/research/painting_to_3d/data/Paintings.zip) (40MB)
 ### RUNNING THE CODE:

 1. Start by compiling the code.
 At the Matlab command prompt run: